GriffEngel/GriffEngel/README.md

 ## About Me

-I'm an aspiring **Academic Libarian or Data Analyst** with experience in **assisting others in analyzing and visualizing their data and web design**.
+I'm an aspiring **Academic Libarian or Data Analyst** with experience in **assisting others in analyzing and visualizing their data, and web design**.

 - Currently learning: **Observable (Notebooks & Framework), D3, & ArcGIS**
 - Working on: **University of Iowa OER Dashboard**